szar99/Multi_Task_Differential_Robot/README.md

     - eigen
     - pm2_drivers

-In order to run the project you need to have Mbed Studio with which you can compile the ``main`` program and run it on the microcontroller.
 All the libraries you need are included in the repository.
 If you use a different design, kinematics, or hardware, you need to change the appropriate variables for the program to run properly.
 Also, if you are not using a custom PES Board, you need to change pins names that are passed as parameters while objects are defined.

+## Running project
+In order to run the project you need to import program to Mbed Studio, compile it, and the run on the board.
+As it was mentioned above, robot has three different functionalities.
+On the right side of robot there are three diodes, each one of them is sygnalizing the currently used algorithm.
+Colours are like:
+- Pixy follower -> red
+- Obstacle avoider -> green
+- Line follower -> blue
+After switch on the power source robot will wait for the correct algorithm to be selected by lighting up the LEDs sequentially at five-second intervals.
+Pressing the **USER** button while the diode of the colour corresponding to the function in question is lit will immediately start the execution of the selected algorithm.

 ## Kinematics
 Comprehensive explanation and description of the kinematics of a differential robot can be found [here](/docs/documentation/kinematics.md).